Director | Regulatory, Compliance & Risk

 - Advising a regulated healthcare professional with simultaneous regulatory and fitness to practice proceedings arising out of the wholesaling of medicines, leading to no further action being taken following detailed representations.

-- Advising a pharmaceutical wholesaler in connection with legal and compliance obligations under the Human Medicines Regulations 2012 and providing advice on inter alia how to comply with requests by a regulatory agencies (including the Medicines and Healthcare products Regulatory Agency – MHRA), leading to no further action being taken.
+- Advising a pharmaceutical wholesaler in connection with legal and compliance obligations under the Human Medicines Regulations 2012 and EU GDP and providing advice on inter alia how to comply with requests by a regulatory agencies (including the Medicines and Healthcare products Regulatory Agency – MHRA), leading to no further action being taken.

 - Investigated complex pan-European missing trader and VAT fraud to identify Defendants who would be subject to civil proceedings to recover funds that have been dishonestly obtained for the benefit of the client firm.Advising a regulated healthcare professional in connection with regulatory and professional enquiries relating to its dealings in high-value products across Europe, leading to a discontinued investigation after representations.

 - Providing compliance and regulatory advice, and acting as a consultant to pharmacists, Responsible Persons, doctors and other healthcare professionals in respect of ongoing investigations and proceedings.